 Subject Summary: Part II Psychology, Neuroscience and Behaviour

 The neurosciences are one of the most exciting and fast moving areas in biology and these features are well represented in this interdepartmental course.
 Neurosciences are noted for the breadth of their theoretical base in diverse areas of modern biology and in the range of their medical and social applications.
-In particular, neuroscience draws its creativity from the integration of different levels of analysis that transcend the boundaries of traditional disciplines and individual departments: from the molecular events taking place within cells, through the electrical and chemical interactions between cells in the nervous system, to the integrated behaviour of the whole organism.
-This course provides an integrated treatment of the neurosciences, and is built around lectures, workshops and a research project.
+In particular, neuroscience draws its creativity from the integration of different levels of analysis that transcend the boundaries of traditional disciplines and individual departments: from the molecular events taking place within cells, through the electrical and chemical interactions between cells in the nervous system, to the integrated behaviour of the whole organism including humans.
+This course provides an integrated treatment of the neurosciences, and is built around lectures, and a research project.

 The course is designed to be suitable for both Natural Sciences and Medical and Veterinary students and will provide a basis for future careers in research, and neuroscience-based disciplines such as the pharmaceutical industry and the emerging biotechnologies.